 Join an exciting walking tour through Henrik Ibsen’s childhood city, Skien, and learn more about the world-renowned playwright’s early years.

-Step into the history of Skien on a unique walking tour exploring the childhood of Henrik Ibsen.
-We visit the places where the young Ibsen lived and experienced life before his family’s financial downfall.
-You will gain insight into his early memories and how they influenced his development as a writer.
+Join us on a unique walking tour of Skien, where you’ll have the opportunity to explore Henrik Ibsen’s childhood.
+The tour takes you to places where the young Ibsen lived and experienced life before his family went bankrupt.
+You’ll gain insight into his early memories and how he developed as a writer.

-The tour meets at Brekkeparken for groups of up to 20 people, is available in Norwegian and English, and can be fully adapted for those who prefer to avoid stairs.
+The tour meets at Brekkeparken for groups of up to 20 people, and is available in Norwegian and English.